Essential Question: Explain how Alaska's location was

 Battle of the Aleutian Islands, 2012, retrieved from http://www.history.com/topics/battle-of-the-aleutian-islands

-Alaska's Heritage, Chapter 4-7: Alaskans and the World,
+Alaska's Heritage, Chapter 4-7: Alaskans and the World, 2012, retrieved from,

 http://www.akhistorycourse.org/articles/article.php?